Vinayak-Kannan/grafana-compile-break-dashboard/README.md

 # HPML Project: Debug Tools for Compile and Export

+Note: To view torchlens / model visualization repository, see it [here](https://github.com/Vinayak-Kannan/torchlens-HP`ML)

 ## Team Information
 - **Members**:
   - Vinayak Kannan (vk2364)
   - Taejun Seo (ts3574)
   - Peter Ma (pym2104)

-Note: To view torchlens / model visualization repository, see it [here](https://github.com/Vinayak-Kannan/torchlens-HP`ML)

 ---

 ## 1. Problem Statement
-Modern machine learning models—especially those shared on platforms like Hugging Face—require robust workflows for compilation and export to various inference backends.
+Modern machine learning models - especially those shared on platforms like Hugging Face - require robust workflows for compilation and export to various inference backends.
 However, existing tools for model compilation (e.g., `torch.compile`) are hard to debug and not well integrated with CI/CD pipelines.

-This project addresses this gap by developing a continuous debugging system for PyTorch model compilation compatibility, using a Jenkins-based CI/CD pipeline and extending visualization/debugging tools to highlight causes and surface analytics for graph breaks.
+This project addresses this gap by developing a continuous debugging system for PyTorch model compilation compatibility.
+We use a Jenkins-based CI/CD pipeline and extend visualization/debugging tools to highlight causes as well as surface analytics for graph breaks.

 ---

 ## 2. System Description